NLP-Project-Hopper2/NLP-Project-Hopper2/README.md

 * Deliverable: prepare.py module
 * Create function that cleans data
-  * Change data type for total_charges from object to float
-  * Drop monthly_charges null values where customers have less than a month of tenure therefore no opportunity to churn
-  * Replace all instances of 'No internet service' as that information is in internet_service_type column and doing so simplifies encoding by creating binary values for many of the colums
+  * Drop nulls and remove results in languages other than English
+  * Lowercase all letters
+  * Normalize text
-  * Create dummy variables for columns with object datatype
+  * Create columns for stemmed data and lemmatized data
-  * Drop columns that contain duplicate information or are unnecessary
-  * Rename columns
+  * Remove stopwords
 * Create function that splits data into train, validate, and test samples
-  * Split 20% (test), 24% (validate), and 56% (train)
+  * Split 20% (test), 24% (validate), and 56% (train)???????
 * Create prepare.py to save these functions for importing
 * Test functions
-*

 **Exploration**
 * Ask questions/form hypotheses